 Visa Infinite is the highest designation among Visa-branded credit cards in terms of benefits offered to cardholders.
 (See a potential list of Visa Infinite benefits here; not every benefit will be available on every Visa Infinite card, however.)
 The list of Visa Infinite cards available is fairly short, and includes these higher-end credit cards:

-Capital One Venture X Rewards Credit Card – Visa Infinite credit card offers the desirable features of more expensive travel cards, but strips away the fluff to keep the annual fee reasonable.
-That annual fee is $395, but you can get up to $300 in travel credits when you book through Capital One Travel, and there is an Early Spend Bonus of 75,000 miles once you spend $4,000 on purchases within the first 3 months from account opening.
+card_name – Visa Infinite credit card offers the desirable features of more expensive travel cards, but strips away the fluff to keep the annual fee reasonable.
+That annual fee is annual_fees, but you can get up to $300 in travel credits when you book through Capital One Travel, and there is an Early Spend Bonus: bonus_miles_full.
 The Anniversary Miles Bonus kicks in starting on your first anniversary, with 10,000 bonus miles (equal to $100 towards travel).

 In terms of rewards on everyday purchases, earn unlimited 10 miles per dollar in purchases on hotels and rental cars booked through Capital One Travel and 5X miles on flights booked through Capital One Travel, plus unlimited 2X miles on all other purchases.
 And don’t forget airport lounge access through the Priority Pass network & the new Capital One Lounges, plus quite a bit more.

-Chase Sapphire Reserve® – Yes, this Visa Infinite card has a $550 annual fee, but a frequent traveler can easily find the value to justify that fee, including yearly travel reimbursements of up to $300, airport lounge access, good travel insurances, a 50% boost in reward point value when booking travel through Chase Ultimate Rewards, and a great list of travel transfer partners, allowing you to transfer points into the loyalty programs of Southwest, United, Hyatt, JetBlue, Marriott, and a number of international airlines.
-NEW CARDHOLDER BONUS OPPORTUNITY: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s $900 toward travel when you redeem through Chase Ultimate Rewards®.
+card_name – This Visa Infinite card has a annual_fees annual fee, but a frequent traveler can easily find the value to justify that fee, including yearly travel reimbursements of up to $300, airport lounge access, good travel insurances, a 50% boost in reward point value when booking travel through Chase Ultimate Rewards, and a great list of travel transfer partners, allowing you to transfer points into the loyalty programs of Southwest, United, Hyatt, JetBlue, Marriott, and a number of international airlines.
+NEW CARDHOLDER BONUS OPPORTUNITY: bonus_miles_full.

-In terms of everyday rewards, each year after you’ve exhausted the yearly $300 annual travel credit, you’ll earn 5 points per dollar on flights purchased through Chase Ultimate Rewards, 10x points on hotels and car rentals through Chase Ultimate Rewards, and 3x points on other travel.
+In terms of everyday rewards, you’ll earn 5 points per dollar on flights purchased through Chase Ultimate Rewards, 10x points on hotels and car rentals through Chase Ultimate Rewards, and 3x points on other travel.
+(Those points start flowing after you’ve exhausted the yearly $300 annual travel credit.)
 Also, you’ll earn 3x points on dining right from the start, including restaurants, eligible delivery services, and takeout (and earn 10x if dining reserved through Chase Dining), and 1 point per dollar on all other purchases.